janaagaard75/FilmFilter/database/README.md

 * JSON arrays.
 * The ID is the position in the array.
 * What about the verions of the movies?
-Would it make sense to put them in a separate table?
-It's a many-to-many relation.
-Introduce a relation table?
-* What kind of cross references are needed?
-Is it enough to link a showing to a movie and a theater?
+  1. Version information stored togehter with the showing.
+Easies but will take up most space.
+  1. Version information stored together with the movies.
+Each movie will exist multiple times.
+  1. Version information in separte array.
+The array will fill up as the different combinations are created.
+Takes up least space.
+  1. Version contains a link to the movie.
+Takes up even less space.

  * Movies
+   * danishName: string
    * movieId: number
    * movieUrl: string
-   * danishName: string
    * originalName: string
    * posterUrl: string

+ * Movie Version
    * dimensions: '2D' | '3D'
+   * Imax: boolean
    * language: 'Original' | 'Danish'
-   * Imax: boolean
    * SpecialShowing: boolean

  * Theaters